dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 - CLASS_COUNT is the number of class predictions contained in each bounding box.
 - CELL_WIDTH is the width of one cell in the image grid.
 - CELL_HEIGHT is the height of one cell in the image grid.
-- channelStride is the total size of the grid.
+- channelStride is the starting position of the current cell in the grid.

 Anchors are pre-defined widths and heights of bounding boxes.
 Define them below `channelStride`: